Q: What is the City of Oberlin Income Tax rate and what type of income is taxable?

 A: The City requires a $253.00 security deposit at the time of sign up for water, sewer and electric services.
 Waiver of deposit may be made based upon prior billing history.
 (Ordinance 909.05)

 Q: What do I do to start service?

-A: We ask that you come to our office at 69 South Main Street to sign up for services at least 3 days prior to service date to complete an application and provide photo ID.
-If this is a new account, a deposit may be required.
+A: We ask that you come to our office at 69 South Main Street to sign up for services prior to service date to complete an application and provide photo ID.
+A deposit may be required.

 Q: How soon can I get my water turned on?

 A: Once notification for service is filled out, we can turn the service on the next business day.
 If the water is turned off, we will need access to the meter to turn water on during our meter crew’s business hours.
 (8:00 am to 3:30 pm Mon-Fri)

 Q: Is there a minimum water, sewer, and refuse charge?

 A: Yes, the minimum for water and sewer, based on an equivalent of 300 cu. ft. is $48.63, and refuse is $12.50.

 Q: How long do you hold the security deposit?